 On Windows, log in as an administrator, and start the configuration run by selecting Start -> Run Puppet Agent.
 If Windows prompts for User Account Control confirmation, click Yes.
 The status result of the run will be shown in a command prompt window.

 To run other Puppet-related commands, start a command prompt with administrative privileges.
 You can do so by right-clicking the Command Prompt or Start Command Prompts with Puppet program and clicking Run as administrator.
 Click Yes if the system asks for UAC confirmation.

 Open source Puppet users can use Bolt to run tasks and commands on remote systems.

 Disabling and re-enabling Puppet runs

-Whether you’re troubleshooting errors, working in a maintenance window, or simply developing in a sandbox environment, you may need to temporarily disable the Puppet agent from running.
+Whether you’re troubleshooting errors, working in a maintenance window, or developing in a sandbox environment, you may need to temporarily disable the Puppet agent from running.

 puppet agent --disable "<MESSAGE>"